louismullie/drbg-rb/README.md

 ### Warning

-_If you are looking for a generic Ruby CSRPNG, this is probably not what you are looking for.
+_This library should not be considered cryptographically secure.
+If you are looking for a generic Ruby CSRPNG, this is probably not what you are looking for.
 Instead, use [SecureRandom](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/securerandom/rdoc/SecureRandom.html).
 Only use this library if you absolutely need a random number generator that is explicitly seedable.
 If you don't know what this means, **do not** use this library._

 ### Install